About this information

 Memory Services

-If you have noticed a deterioration (getting worse) in your memory, then please contact your GP for appropriate follow-up and support.
+If you have noticed your memory getting worse, then please contact your GP for appropriate follow-up and support.
 If this is affecting how you are coping at home, please contact Adult Social Care for a free Occupational Therapy assessment.
+If you already have a diagnosis the organisations below could help:

 Silverline (run by Age UK)